Experimental two-way communication with one photon: Appendix D: Error correction

-\\ From the previous equation, it is straightforward that $p_0 = e^{- m}$.
-Given that $n$ photons are detected, the probability that at least one out of them is detected at the wrong output is $1 - p^n_s$, where $p_s$ is the probability of success of the original protocol, that is the probability that a photon is detected at the right output.
-By keeping this in mind we get:
+where $p_s$ is the success probability per photon, that is the probability a photon is detected at the right output.\\ By using the last two equations in expression \ref{eq:biterrorm} and expliciting $p(n)$, we obtain, after some simple passages:

-For low values of $m$, $p_0$ tends to 1, while, as $m \rightarrow \infty$, the second term, $p_{wrong}$ tends to $1$, thus dominating the sum.
-This means that between these two extremes there must be a value of $m$, that we call $m_{opt}$, for which $p_{err}$ is minimum.
-This value depends of course on $p_s$, in particular it increases if $p_s$ increases, reflecting the fact that one can use more photons if for each photon the probability of success is higher.